Suzuki GSV-R

+History

 The first-generation GSV-R, the XRE0, was introduced in 2002 (Suzuki originally planned to wait until the following year), with regulations for that season designed for 990cc four-stroke engines in mind.
 Despite the use of a new, larger, engine, the XRE0 continued to use the old RGV500 Gamma chassis (including tires and fairings), which led to stability issues throughout the year.
 Despite all of that, XRE0 was able to taste its first podium (a second place) on the opening round at Suzuka and managed to get a third place at Rio in the same year.
 The XRE0 achievements however were inconsistent, as the riders often fell down, crashed, or were forced to retire by technical failures.
 The top XRE0 rider by the end of the 2002 MotoGP Championship was Kenny Roberts Jr. in ninth place overall.
 For 2003's XRE1, several changes were made, including a switch from a 60° engine to a 65° one.

 For 2007, MotoGP rules were changed to allow a maximum displacement of 800 cc.
 Suzuki introduced an 800 cc version of the GSV-R also known as GSV-R800.
 The GSV-R800 was codenamed XRG0 because of its newly redesigned engine based on displacement limitations.
 The new XRG0 engine was based from the layout of the 2006 990 cc GSV-R however, the XRG0 engines bore, stroke, and cylinder pitch had been redesigned to better suit the 800 cc engine displacement.
 The factory Rizla Suzuki MotoGP team stated the new engines aim was to ‘achieve the best possible horsepower and reliable high rpm operation, and to provide the riders with user friendly power delivery and predictable engine character.’
 The XRG0 was also equipped with a redesigned engine control unit supplied by Mitsubishi, capable of producing 220 horsepower at 17,500 rpm.
 The chassis layout and wheelbase length from the 2006 GSV-R XRE4 used in the 2006 MotoGP season remained on the new model, however the fairing design had been updated to better accommodate high speed stability.